elosla1756/13_Mapping_Earthquakes_JS_APIs/README.md

 # Mapping Earthquakes Analysis

-## **Overview of Mapping Earthquakes Analysis**: in this challenge, we completed added on the earthquake chart created as part of the module, to add two differents maps and the earthquake overlay.
+## **Overview of Mapping Earthquakes Analysis**: in this challenge, we added on the earthquake chart created as part of the module, to add two differents maps and the earthquake overlay.

 ### As part of the module, we used the GeoJSON Features Object method to map all recorded earthquakes in the past seven days.